A canonical tree decomposition for order types, and some applications: Introduction

 \subsection{Acknowledgments}

-The authors thank Emo Welzl for discussion leading to footnote~1 and anonymous referees for helpful comments.
+The authors thank Emo Welzl for discussion leading to footnote~1.
 This work was done while FK was a postdoctoral fellow in LORIA, funded by ANR ASPAG (ANR-17-CE40-0017), IUF and INRIA.